 NO, your pant size is NOT your belt size.

 The most common mistake people make when shopping for a new belt is assuming their belt size is the same as the number or letter size of their existing belt or pant size.
-This usually isn't the case because the materials modern clothes are made with tend to stretch and deform with use, and clothing manufacturers often use vanity sizing.
+This usually isn't the case because the materials modern clothes are made with tend to stretch and deform with use, and clothing manufacturers often use vanity sizing in pants size.

 What size belt should I get?

-The general rule for belt sizing is your men's pant size plus two inches equals your belt size.
+The general rule of thumb for belt sizing is your men's pant size plus two inches equals your belt size.

 Belt Size = Men's Pant Size + 2 inches

 Because of the vast difference in sizing between clothing brands, we no longer recommend only using that simple formula to get the correct size belt.
-A better method is to always measure yourself before purchasing a new belt.
+A better method to choose a belt size is to always measure yourself before purchasing a new belt.
 And remember: new leather belts tend to fit snug initially, then warm and mold to your body with use.
 The optimal belt size fits comfortably on the center hole, with additional holes in case your waist size changes.

 How to determine belt size with a tape measure